junaid9211/study-notes/head-first-git/01-notes.md

 - index also called staging area
 - object database where all commits are stored

-index is used to house our changes temporarily before they are commited to the object database
+index is used to house our changes temporarily before they are committed to the object database

 file that has never been added to the index is marked as 'untracked'